Journal of Orthopaedics

 Operative Orthopädie und Traumatologie is a pivotal German journal dedicated to the fields of orthopedics and trauma surgery, published by URBAN & VOGEL.
 Established in 1989, this esteemed journal serves as a vital resource for researchers, clinicians, and students, providing a platform for original research, case studies, and comprehensive reviews that advance the understanding and techniques in operative medicine.
 With an ISSN of 0934-6694 and an electronic counterpart E-ISSN 1439-0981, the journal has demonstrated a solid academic presence, occupying Q2 and Q3 quartiles in key categories such as Surgery and Orthopedics and Sports Medicine as of 2023.
 Its Scopus rankings further reflect its relevance, standing at rank #259 in Medicine (Surgery) and #184 in Medicine (Orthopedics and Sports Medicine).
 Scholars engaged in innovative practices and research in these fields will find this journal instrumental in staying abreast of contemporary developments and methodologies.
 The journal continues to flourish in its mission to enhance surgical practices and improve patient outcomes through rigorous, peer-reviewed publication.

-Connecting researchers and clinicians in orthopaedic excellence.
+Connecting researchers and clinicians for improved child health.

 Bone & Joint Journal